 The activity passport was inspired by a visit to St Werburgh's primary in Bristol where every pupil is encouraged to take part in a list of tasks and experiences.
-Key achievements for each school year are then ticked off to write a speech, learn how to access the news or visit a new city.
+Key achievements for each school year are then ticked off.